n0rq1/apprentice-assignment/README.md

         id: get_version
         run: echo "VERSION=${{ steps.semantic.outputs.new_release_version }}" >> $GITHUB_OUTPUT
 ```
 This job is dependent on the `run-test` job.
 If the tests did not pass 6/6, then we should not carry on with this job.
 This is why we have to have the `needs` keyword.
 Meaning we need the `run-test` job to have completed successfully in order to run the `create-release-version` job.
 Additionally information isn't passed from job to job automatically.
 However, you can create output for your job, that can be accessed in the next job!
 For this, we need the `outputs` keyword, where we essentially define a variable we want to output.
-In this case, I chose version to use in the next job for the image tags.
+In this case, I chose version to be the name of the variable passed to the next job.

-`version: ${{ steps.version.outputs.VERSION }}` means we are assigning **version** to be the output of the step **get_version**, which will be explained in a few sections from now.
+`version: ${{ steps.version.outputs.VERSION }}` means we are assigning **version** to be the output of the step **get_version**, which will be explained why we need it in a few sections from now.

 ```yaml
 - name: Semantic Release